qgt7zm/cs3240-project/README.md

 5. Run the app using `python3 manage.py runserver 8000`.
 6. Visit the development server at http://127.0.0.1:8000/.

-## Deploying Static Files
+## Deploying to Production

+Below are steps to deploy the application.
+Make sure not to include any secret keys in your repository!

+1. Create GitHub repository secrets for each field in .env and move [django.yml](django.yml) to .github/workflows to enable continuous integration.
+2. Fill out the environment variables on the hosting server and set `DEBUG` to `False`.
-1. Run `python3 manage.py collectstatic` to collect static files into a single folder.
+3. Run `python3 manage.py collectstatic` to collect static files into a single folder.
-2. Set `DEBUG` to `False` in .env.
-3. Upload the static files folder to the hosting server.
+4. Upload the static files folder to the hosting server.

 ## Data Disclaimer